MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 ### Restoring audit logs

-Restoring audit logs can significantly add to the time it takes to copy an environment and by default isn't done.
+Restoring audit logs can significantly add to the time it takes to restore an environment and by default isn't done.
 Do the following steps to include audit logs when restoring a manual backup.

 1. Complete steps 1-5 above.